AdobeDocs/analytics.en/help/analyze/report-builder/faq.md

 Scheduled reports are also processed on servers that likely do not share date syntax.
 For example, `7/1/YYYY` can refer to July 1 or January 7 depending on your country or region.
 Using the `DATEVALUE()` function on this date would result in differing serial values depending on the computer that executes it.

 As an alternative to using these Excel functions, Adobe highly recommends using date ranges within Report Builder requests.
-On the first page of the request wizard, select **[!UICONTROL Preset Dates]** in the dropdown, then under Commonly Used Dates, select **[!UICONTROL Today]** or another desired date range.
+On the first page of the request wizard, select **[!UICONTROL Preset Dates]** in the drop-down, then under Commonly Used Dates, select **[!UICONTROL Today]** or another desired date range.
 This setting takes the time of the report suite at the time it was run, and not the time of the server processing the request.

 ## How large and complex can I make my workbooks?